From the GP’s surgery, by Alexandra Phelan

 If you have mild depression your doctor may suggest some lifestyle changes and allowing time to see it improves.

 You may be prescribed talking therapies or a course of cognitive behavioural therapy (CBT).

 If you have a more moderate to severe depression, you may be prescribed anti-depressants as well as talking therapy.
+The drug ketamine is a promising treatment for some people with major depression.
 You may also be referred to a specialist mental health team for more intensive treatment.

 - There are lifestyle changes that can support you to help beat depression, or improve your daily mental health even if you don’t suffer from depression.

 - Diet: eating healthily has been shown to help maintain mental health and lift your mood.